turbot/flowpipe-mod-aws-thrifty/pipelines/vpc/docs/correct_one_vpc_nat_gateway_if_unused.md

-# Correct one VPC NAT gateway if unused

 ## Overview

 NAT gateways are charged per hour once they are provisioned and available, so unused gateways should be deleted to prevent costs.